woenel/laravel-txtbox/README.md

 ## What is TxtBox
 Txtbox lets you send an SMS with a single line of code.
 No complicated setup, no dealing with telecom protocols and procedures.

+For more info, you can visit their website at: [https://www.txtbox.com](https://www.txtbox.com)

 ## Requirements
 * PHP: 7.2.x
 * Laravel: 8.x.x (For Laravel 7.x.x, use version [1.x.x](https://github.com/woenel/laravel-txtbox/releases))